-- a.
-Participant Employer Authority Complete when the waiver offers the employer authority opportunity as indicated in Item E-1-b: - i.
+a.
+Participant - Employer Authority Complete when the waiver offers the employer authority opportunity as indicated in Item E-1-b:

+i.
 Participant Employer Status.
 Specify the participant's employer status under the waiver.
-Select one or both: - Participant/Co-Employer.
+Select one or both:

+Participant/Co-Employer.
 The participant (or the participant's representative) functions as the co-employer (managing employer) of workers who provide waiver services.
 An agency is the common law employer of participant-selected/recruited staff and performs necessary payroll and human resources functions.
 Supports are available to assist the participant in conducting employer-related functions.

+Application for 1915(c) HCBS Waiver: Draft VA.008.05.02 - Jan 01, 2025

-Specify the types of agencies (a.k.a., agencies with choice) that serve as co-employers of participant-selected staff: × Participant/Common Law Employer.
+Specify the types of agencies (a.k.a., agencies with choice) that serve as co-employers of participant-selected staff:

+Participant/Common Law Employer.
 The participant (or the participant's representative) is the common law employer of workers who provide waiver services.
-An IRS-approved Fiscal/Employer Agent functions as the participant's agent in performing payroll and other employer responsibilities that are required by federal and auth state law.
-Supports are available to assist the participant in conducting employer-related functions. dicipant Decision Making Authority.
-The participant (or the participant's representative) has decision making ority over workers who provide waiver services.
-Select one or more decision making authorities that icipants exercise: X Recruit staff Refer staff to agency for hiring (co-employer) Select staff from worker registry X Hire staff common law employer × Verify staff qualifications × Obtain criminal history and/or background investigation of staff Specify how the costs of such investigations are compensated: The contracted FMS requests and obtains criminal history checks of self-directed employees on behalf of the individual/employer.
+An IRS-approved Fiscal/Employer Agent functions as the participant's agent in performing payroll and other employer responsibilities that are required by federal and state law.
+Supports are available to assist the participant in conducting employer-related functions.

+ii.
+Participant Decision Making Authority.
+The participant (or the participant's representative) has decision making authority over workers who provide waiver services.
+Select one or more decision making authorities that participants exercise:

+Recruit staff Refer staff to agency for hiring (co-employer) Select staff from worker registry Hire staff common law employer Verify staff qualifications

+Obtain criminal history and/or background investigation of staff

+Specify how the costs of such investigations are compensated:

+The contracted FMS requests and obtains criminal history checks of self-directed employees on behalf of the individual/employer.
 The FMS receives reimbursement for the cost of these investigations as a part of the administrative contract billing.

-X Specify additional staff qualifications based on participant needs and preferences so long as such qualifications are consistent with the qualifications specified in Appendix C-1/C-3.
-Specify the state's method to conduct background checks if it varies from Appendix C-2-a: The method to conduct background checks does not vary from Appendix C-2-a × Determine staff duties consistent with the service specifications in Appendix C-1/C-3.
-Determine staff wages and benefits subject to state limits Schedule staff X Orient and instruct staff in duties Supervise staff Evaluate staff performance Verify time worked by staff and approve time sheets Discharge staff (common law employer) Discharge staff from providing services (co-employer) Other Specify:
+Specify additional staff qualifications based on participant needs and preferences so long as such qualifications are consistent with the qualifications specified in Appendix C-1/C-3.

-E-2: Opportunities for Participant-Direction (2 of 6)
+Specify the state's method to conduct background checks if it varies from Appendix C-2-a:

+The method to conduct background checks does not vary from Appendix C-2-a

+Determine staff duties consistent with the service specifications in Appendix C-1/C-3.

+Determine staff wages and benefits subject to state limits

+Schedule staff

+Orient and instruct staff in duties

+Supervise staff

+Evaluate staff performance

+Verify time worked by staff and approve time sheets

+Discharge staff (common law employer)

+Discharge staff from providing services (co-employer)